lanl-ansi/NeurISE/README.md

-# NN-GRISE - Code for reproducibility
+# NeurISE - Code for reproducibility

-We will demonstrate how to genreate data for a binary model and then learn it using NN-GRISE
+We will demonstrate how to genreate data for a binary model and then learn it using NeurISE

 ## Data generation